sachinkr91/api-rest-meetings/libs/java/docs/MeetingApi.md

 MeetingApi apiInstance = new MeetingApi();
 Integer userId = 56; // Integer | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.
 Integer meetingId = 56; // Integer | The ID of the meeting you want to view.
 This is an integer value.
-You can find this ID by doing a list of meetings and referencing the \"id\" property. try {
+You can find this ID by doing a list of meetings and referencing the \"id\" property.
+This is not the numeric meeting ID visible to users. try {
     Meeting result = apiInstance.v1UserUserIdScheduledMeetingMeetingIdGet(userId, meetingId);
     System.out.println(result);